UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 1. The first one and the one that we're really excited to share is the DAO governance.
 When you stake in the DAO and receive your XYZ, you earn some rewards for participating in the governance process.
 So that's always a lot of fun.

-2. Additionally, you can single-sided stake your XYZ for League DAO for about 3 more weeks, and the Enter DAO has ended.
+2. Additionally, you can single-sided stake your XYZ for [League DAO](https://dao.leaguedao.com/yield-farming) for about 3 more weeks, and the [Enter DAO](https://dao.enterdao.xyz/yield-farming) farms have ended.

 3. There's an ASTO pool coming soon, but I don't have the start date for that pool.
 So if anyone is interested in that, you can tag Mark for more information there.